Back To The Future: On Recessions and Bear Markets Past

-Q: So I hear everywhere -- in the news, on the Internet, from you -- "Just sit tight!
+You're hearing it everywhere -- in the news, on the Internet, from your financial planner -- "Just sit tight!
 Now's the worst time to sell.
 The markets will rebound like they always do.
-Blah blah blah... " Well, OK, sure, but how long do I have to wait?
+Blah blah blah... " Well, OK, sure, but how long do you have to wait?

 - Usually, stock market declines begin BEFORE a recession starts, and rebounds begin BEFORE the recession ends.

 - Recessions last, on average, about 11 months, and markets have experienced, on average, a return of 8% (!) for the recession periods studied.